Sage-Bionetworks-Challenges/sample-model-templates/README.md

     The sample scripts have been written so that the input and output files are not hard-coded in `/input` and `/output`, respectively.
-This way, you can more easily test your changes without having to create these directories.
+This way, you can test your changes without having to create these directories.
 For example, the following indicates that the input files are available in `sample_data/`, while the output file, `predictions.csv`, will be written to the current working directory (`.`):

     ```
     python run_model.py --input-dir sample_data/ --output-dir .